Tennessee Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Cocke County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Cocke County that you need to transfer you would only need to order our forms once for all of your properties in Cocke County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Cocke County you only need to order once.

 In Tennessee, title to real property can be transferred from one party to another by executing a grant deed.
 Use a grant deed to transfer a fee simple interest with some covenants of title.
 The word "grant" in the conveyancing clause typically signifies a grant deed, but it is not a statutory form in Tennessee.